Postrediori/InjectionPlayground/README.md

 * Creating remote thread in a target process (CreateRemoteThread, RtlCreateUserThread, NtCreateThreadEx)
 * Injection of shellcode with SetThreadContext
 * Injection with QueueUserApc
+* Injection by setting windows hooks with SetWindowsHook

 The code is capable of injection into both x64 and x86 processes (platform-specific injection DLLs are also generated).